crate/crate-python/docs/by-example/sqlalchemy/getting-started.rst

 ================

-Geospatial types, such as ``geo_point`` and ``geo_area`` can also be used as part of a sqlalchemy schema:
+Geospatial types, such as ``geo_point`` and ``geo_area`` can also be used as part of an SQLAlchemy schema:

     >>> from crate.client.sqlalchemy.types import Geopoint, Geoshape